moddayz/retexture/README.md

 how to retexture:
 1. Download the desired folder.
 2. rename the folder from "_new1" to (any name for example "_arrow")
-3. if you use mykero inside $PBOPREFIX$.txt, also rename the path.
+3. if you use Mikero inside $PBOPREFIX$.txt, also rename the path.
 4. Open config.cpp with notepad and rename "_new1" to "_arrow" for example
 5. open 4_World\helicopter.c and also change "_new1" to for example "_arrow"
 6. open the data folder, look for files such as _new1.paa (and the same name but without _new1)